charisseysabel/chysbl-blog/_posts/2017-03-06-on-being-productive.markdown

 #### Write down specific goals
 I wrote down my long-term and short-term goals.
 There are no deadlines so I can focus on the steps to achieve it; not on the remaining time left.
 Some people would prefer to have a deadline because it pushes them to do more or finish early but I think its equally important to just enjoy the the feeling of being in a state of progress.

-As an example, one of my short-term goals is to finish Javascript 30.
+As an example, one of my short-term goals is to finish [Javascript 30](https://javascript30.com/).
 I'm not required to finish it but I would love to finish what I started.
 A long term goal would be to be able to speak in German.
-These are both in progress and deadline-free but I try to make sure that I get a little bit further than I did the day before.
+These are both in progress and deadline-free but I try to make sure that I get a little bit further than I did.
 That's good enough.

 #### Plan for the next day
 Now that I have a specific goal that I want to achieve, I plan for the next day with those goals in mind.
 The way that it works for me is that I write down 3 goal-related tasks, separated from the extra ones.
 They are the most important and what I would spend more time on, everything else can be done during breaks between these tasks.
-I find planning a good way to find order and of course, sometimes things change but that's okay.
+I find planning a good way to find order.
+Of course, sometimes things change, but that's okay.

 ## Conclusion